IntroCSCI/colorvisionproject-rmendez6/README.md

 ### Iteration

 !!!Replace with a summary and examples of how iteration has been used effectively and appropriately!!!
+For iteration I used a do-while loop to gather the users input and if the input was something othe than asked for, it would ask the user the question again until a viable answer was inputed.

 ### File Input and Output